ChoppaReid/Wallpaper_Reader/README.md

 I have previously programmed in several different languages but now have decided to focus on more "recent" languages such as Python and GoLang, to go alongside my scripting and other specialties.
 ## Help and anything else
 I am happy for anyone to offer suggestions on this and other projects as I create them, as that is the whole point of going public (or so I believe).
 So everyone can improve and share.
+## Completion
+I have finally completed this little experiment.
+I can now identify wallpaper source files from the registry, and then point Windows-Explorer to them for the user!
+One day I might even work out how to make it non-platform specific, but for now, I am happy with what I have achieved.